Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận26/05/2024

-Media in the Pacific nation said Friday's landslide buried more than 300 people and more than 1,100 homes when it flattened the village of Kaokalam in Enga province, about 600 kilometers northwest of the capital Port Moresby.
+Media in the Pacific nation said Friday's landslide buried more than 300 people and more than 1,100 homes when it flattened Kaokalam village in Enga province, about 600 kilometers northwest of the capital Port Moresby.

-Three bodies were found after a serious earthquake in Papua New Guinea picture 1
+The body was found after a serious accident in Papua New Guinea, picture 1

 A landslide in Enga province, Papua New Guinea on May 24, 2024, caused many houses to collapse.
 Photo: Reuters

-The Australian aid group CARE said late on Saturday that nearly 4,000 people lived in the affected area but the number was likely to be higher as the area was “a shelter for people displaced by conflict” in neighbouring areas.
+The Australian aid group CARE said late on Saturday that nearly 4,000 people lived in the affected area but the number was likely higher as the area was “a shelter for people displaced by conflict” in nearby areas.

 At least 26 men were previously killed in Enga province in February by an ambush amid inter-tribal violence.

 The landslide left deep craters covering 200 square kilometers, cutting off roads and complicating relief efforts.
-CARE said helicopters were the only way to reach the area, adding that more homes would be at risk if more landslides occurred due to the unstable terrain.
+CARE said helicopters were the only way to reach the area, adding that more homes would be at risk if landslides continued due to the unstable terrain.

 Hong Hanh (according to Reuters)